-Immediately upon completion of the report, the Investigator shall submit a written report with evidence to the Assistant Dean for Academic Engagement and Success, the Associate Dean for Academic Programs and Students, or their designee.
+Immediately upon completion of the investigation, the Investigator shall submit a written report with evidence to the Assistant Dean for Academic Engagement and Success, and the Associate Dean for Academic Programs and Students, or their designee.
+The Investigator's report shall also be provided to the accused student, the Student Defender (if the accused student has sought the assistance of the Student Defender) and the Student Prosecutor.